2025 shootings of Minnesota legislators: Right-wing misinformation

-Many prominent right-wing and far-right figures falsely claimed that the suspect, Vance Boelter, was left-wing, a Democrat, and an ally of Governor Tim Walz.
+Many prominent right-wing and far-right figures falsely characterized Boelter as left-wing, a Democrat, and an ally of Governor Tim Walz.
 Elon Musk shared tweets saying that "the left" had killed Hortman and tweeted, "The far left is murderously violent."
 U.S. senator Mike Lee tweeted multiple times that the suspect was a "Marxist" and blamed the assassination on Walz.
 Donald Trump Jr. claimed the suspect "seems to be a leftist" and "was a Democrat".
 U.S. senator Bernie Moreno and U.S. representative Derrick Van Orden both suggested that the shooter was a far-left extremist.
 Large right-wing social media accounts began spreading similar misinformation.
 Right-wing commentator Mike Cernovich suggested that Walz had ordered the assassinations, and Laura Loomer called Boelter one of "Walz's goons" and called for Walz to be "detained" and "interrogated" by the FBI.
-YouTuber Benny Johnson claimed the suspect was a "Tim Walz associate".
+YouTuber Benny Johnson called the suspect a "Tim Walz associate".
 Other posts falsely claimed that a photo of a man at a No Kings protest in Texas was that of the suspect.

 The Guardian called this "the latest example of a right-wing media ecosystem that swiftly spins up narratives that serve their political agendas after tragic events, regardless of accuracy, and does not correct them after further information shows them to be untrue or incomplete".
 The misinformation was condemned by Minnesota state lawmakers, Republicans and Democrats alike, who said that intensely partisan rhetoric was harmful.
 Unlike their state legislature counterparts, Minnesota's Republican congressional delegation did not address Lee's comments.

 After it became known that the suspect was a Trump voter, unsubstantiated claims that the killings were a "false flag" by the "deep state" and a "psyop" spread on social media.
 Alex Jones claimed Boelter was a "patsy" who was "being framed".
 Loomer also suggested that Boelter was not the actual perpetrator.

+In January 2026, Trump reposted a false claim on TruthSocial asserting that Walz and alleged fraud in state programs were connected to the shootings.
+Trump was criticized by Minnesota officials, including Walz, who said, "in covering for an actual serial killer, he is going to get more innocent people killed."
+The Hortmans' children called on Trump to remove the post and apologize.
+The White House did not respond to a request for comment on the post.